Nemo Hornet 2P Review

 Our Analysis and Test Results

-The biggest complaint we have about all of the dedicated pole tents we reviewed was that in order to cut down on weight, they also shrunk the interior of the tent to the point where it is cramped and tight for two people.
-The Hornet 2P is certainly a good example, and for two people to comfortably sleep in this tent, they shouldn't be too tall or have sleeping pads that are wide.
+The biggest complaint we have about all of the dedicated pole tents is that to cut down on weight, they also shrunk the interior of the tent to the point where it is cramped and tight for two people.
+This tent is certainly a good example, and for two people to comfortably sleep in this tent, they shouldn't be too tall or have wide sleeping pads.
 It also helps if they are a couple.
-Contrasted against the very spacious Black Diamond Beta Light or the perfect for two people with space left over size of the Zpacks Duplex, this tent is indeed a bit of a comfort compromise.

-That said, Nemo has obviously taken pains to pay attention to little details that make a difference.
-Inherent in this double wall design is the fact that condensation will not collect on the bug mesh, thereby keeping it away from sleeping bags where it could be a problem.
-The double doors and double vestibules, as we have already mentioned, are far more convenient for crawling in and out of, especially in contrast to the small door of the Fly Creek HV2 Platinum.
-They also allow for more storage space and easier organization of gear.
-Dual interior side pockets and an interior overhead pocket further help with organization, and special clips not found on other tents help hold the interior fabric further out, maximizing space.
-There is no doubt, though, that this tent is far comfier for only one person.
+That said, Nemo has taken pains to pay attention to little details that make a difference.
+Inherent in this double-wall design is the fact that condensation will not collect on the bug mesh, thereby keeping it away from sleeping bags where it could be a problem.
+The double doors and double vestibules are far more convenient for crawling in and out of, especially in contrast to the smaller door design.
+They also allow for more storage space and a more natural organization of gear.
+Dual interior side pockets and an internal overhead pocket further help with organization, and special clips not found on other tents help hold the interior fabric further out, maximizing space.
+There is no doubt, though, that this tent is far comfier for only one person, especially with gear.

-At 2lbs.5.5oz. for the entire tent including all of its necessary components, this was the heaviest tent in this review and thus received the lowest score.
-While it wasn't up to the standard of weight set by some of the other ultralight tents in this review, we should point out that this tent is still quite light compared to regular backpacking tents, especially when that weight is split between two people.
+At 2 pounds 5.5 ounces for the entire tent, including all of its necessary components, this is the heavy tent comparatively.
+While it isn't up to the standard of weight set by some of the other ultralight tents in this review, we should point out that this tent is still quite light compared to regular backpacking tents, especially with that weight split between two people.
 We also appreciate that the stuff sack does a great job of compressing the tent to pack it easily into a smaller pack loaded with other gear.

-Unlike some shelters like the Six Moons Designs Haven Tarp that need both stakes and trekking poles to completely set up, or the Solar Photon 2, whose included stakes were simply not practical or even usable, the Hornet 2P comes with all of the components necessary included with purchase, and they are all high quality enough and light enough to use without replacement.
+We love that it comes with all of the components necessary included with purchase, and they are high quality enough and light enough to use without replacement.
 The included stakes weigh only 3.6 ounces and are sturdy and durable.
-In a pinch, this tent can be fully set up using only four stakes, although six is recommended.
+In a pinch, this tent can be fully set up using only four stakes, although we recommend six.

-There is really only one way to set this tent up, as its design is fixed to the poles that it uses, although it can be used with the rain fly in place for windy or rainy weather, or without the rain fly for calmer nights where only bug protection is needed.
-The way that the rain fly attaches to the interior tent precludes it from being set up on its own, like a single wall tarp, without the interior tent in place.
+There is only one way to set this tent up, as it has dedicated poles and attachment features for them, although it can be used with the rain fly in place for windy or rainy weather.
+Or simply take it off for calmer nights where only bug protection is needed.
+The way that the rain fly attaches to the interior tent precludes it from being set up on its own, like a single wall tarp, without the inner tent in place.

-However, we found that with its tall nylon interior walls that effectively shield the wind, and its stable double vestibule design, this tent is more suited for four season use than the Fly Creek HV2 Platinum, should it be needed for the occasional cold weather trip.
-Its short, non-adjustable stake out points, in contrast to those shelters with adjustable line-locks like the Hyperlite Mountain Gear Square Flat Tarp, make it more of a challenge to set up on hard surfaces where stakes will not dig into the ground, and use of spare cordage and some rigging may be needed in order to set this tent up using only rocks as anchors.
+However, we found that with its tall nylon interior walls that effectively shield the wind and its stable double vestibule design, this tent could be used four-season, should it be needed for the occasional cold weather trip.
+Its short, non-adjustable stake out points, in contrast to those shelters with adjustable line-locks, make it more of a challenge to set up on hard surfaces where stakes will not dig into the ground.
+The use of spare cordage and some rigging may be needed to set this tent up using only rocks as anchors.

 Ease of Set-up

-The Nemo Hornet 2P is the best double wall, dedicated pole tent that we tested for this review.
-Compared to the competition it is more stable and protective in heavy weather, and also has features like double doors and vestibules that make it more livable for two people.
-While it is the heaviest tent in this review, a fact that drove down its cumulative overall score, it is still quite light and simple to set up.
-If you want a dedicated pole tent that is lightweight, this is our recommendation for you.
+The Nemo Hornet 2P is the best double wall dedicated pole tent that we tested with a lower price point.
+Compared to the competition, it is more stable and protective in heavy weather and also has features like double doors and vestibules that make it more livable for two people.
+While it is a heavy tent option in the world of ultralight, it is still quite light and simple to set up.
+If you want a dedicated pole tent that is lightweight with great value, this is our recommendation for you.